SEO ·

 Performance metrics to choose content pruning candidates.

-The metrics one business uses might not apply to others.
-So, choose which metrics are most relevant to your brand and what their benchmark values should be.
+Choose which metrics are most relevant to your site goals, along with what their benchmark values should be.

-Continuing with the previous example, let’s use monthly traffic, the number of high-ranking keywords, and backlinks as our pruning criteria.
+For the purposes of this article, let’s use monthly traffic, the number of high-ranking keywords, and backlinks as our pruning criteria in our example.

 3. Audit content against target performance metrics and benchmarks